mfumagalli/ngsPopGen/README.md

 ## ngsStat

 Program to compute estimates of the number of segregating sites, the expected average heterozygosity, and the number of fixed differences (if 2 populations data is provided).
-It receives in input sample allele frequency posterior probabilities (from ANGSD) from 1 or 2 populations.
+It receives as input sample allele frequency posterior probabilities (from ANGSD) from 1 or 2 populations.
 Output is a text file with columns: start, end, segregating sites (pop 1), heterozygosity (pop 1), segregating sites (pop 2), heterozygosity (pop 2), fixed differences.

 #### Example:

     ./ngsStat -npop 2 -postfiles pop1.sfs.norm pop2.sfs.norm -nsites 1000 -iswin 1 -nind 10 50 -islog 0 -outfile pops.stat -isfold 0 -verbose 0 -block_size 100

     ./ngsStat -npop 1 -postfiles pop1.sfs.norm -nsites 1000 -iswin 1 -nind 10 -islog 0 -outfile pops.stat -isfold 0 -verbose 0 -block_size 100

     ./ngsStat -npop 1 -postfiles pop1.sfs.norm -nsites 1000 -iswin 0 -nind 10 -islog 0 -outfile pops.stat -isfold 0 -verbose 0

 #### Parameters:

     -npop: number of populations (should be the first one to be specified)
     -postfiles: file with sample allele frequency posterior probabilities for each population
     -nind: number of individuals